rriegel/rriegel/README.md

 # Hi, I'm Ryan 👋🎧

-I am a software engineer experienced in designing and developing fast and scalable JavaScript applications.
-I excel in Agile workflow environments, refactoring, test-driven development, MVC architecture, building APIs, and creating/maintaining databases.
-In my experience working in different teams to develop full stack applications, I've been described as an understanding, productive and fun teammate!
+I am a Full Stack Software Engineer at Seisan Consulting where I make significant contributions to a wide array of projects.
+I excel in developing rich user interfaces, optimizing user experience, implementing MVC architecture, building robust APIs, thriving in Agile workflow environments and creating/maintaining databases.
+Across the various teams I've worked with, I've been consistently described as an understanding, productive and reliable teammate.

 ## 📁📂 My latest projects

-- developing an app to visualize COVID-19 data using React, Node, HTML/CSS and Chart.js
+- expanding into native iOS and Android development
+- revamping my portfolio website
-- building the UI of Reactive Audio - a music sequencer app
+- designing and building a music streaming website which I'm really excited about
 - practicing leetcode-style data structures and algorithms
-- contributing to open source

 ## 💻 My tech stack